 The Summary of Medical Benefits provides information on what type of member cost-sharing applies (if any) to covered benefits.
-Remember that you must use a network provider for covered services unless it is an emergency or an urgent care situation, or if you receive a preauthorization.

 How to Read the Summary of Benefits Chart

 Each column of the chart contains important information about the services covered by your plan.